w01230/openwrt-extra/README.md

 ## bug:
 	upx compressed binary file(koolproxy) is not put into firmware, if do this the binary file will be broken.
-It needs to copy into openwrt manually via ssh or samba.
+It needs to copy into openwrt manually via ssh or samba. disable unbount when boot up device fisrt time.
 ## Thanks:
      Thanks for [crwnet](httttps://github.com/crwnet), [shadowsocks](https://github.com/shadowsocks) etc.